 Because this email is both instant and time-relevant, the consumer feels more noticed, appreciated and affirmed by your brand.

-Order Tagger makes it easy to do this and much more.
+SC Order Tags & Flows makes it easy to do this and much more.
 You can segment your customers into different groups based on the type of purchases, the amount of money they spend, products they like and so on.
 Personalizing your business’s outreach will become faster and easier thanks to the app’s simple yet powerful UI.

 As marketing continues to change online, personalization will dominate the modern customer experience.
 Brands seeking to enhance relationships with their customers will have to rely on personalization to shape their strategies.